Pyrenean ibex: Behaviour and physical characteristics

 The Pyrenean ibex had short hair which varied according to seasons.
 During the summer, its hair was short, and in winter, the hair grew longer and thicker.
 The hair on the ibex's neck remained long through all seasons.
-Male and female ibex could be distinguished due to color, fur, and horn differences.
-The male was a faded grayish brown during the summer, and they were decorated with black in several places on the body such as the mane, forelegs, and forehead.
-In the winter, the ibex was less colorful.
-The male transformed from a greyish brown to a dull grey and where the spots were once black, he became dull and faded.
+Males and females could be distinguished due to colour, fur, and horn differences.
+The male was a faded greyish brown during the summer, and marked with black in several places on the body such as the mane, forelegs, and forehead.
+In the winter, the male transformed from a greyish brown to a dull grey and where the spots were once black, he became dull and faded.
 The female ibex, though, could be mistaken for a deer since her coat was brown throughout the summer.
-Unlike the male ibex, a female lacked black coloring.
-Young ibex were colored like the female for the first year of life.
+Unlike the male ibex, females lacked black markings.
+Young ibex were similar colour to the female for the first year of life.

 The male had large, thick horns, curving outwards and backwards, then outwards and downwards, then inwards and upwards.
-The surface of the horn was ridged, and the ridges developing progressively with age.
-The ridges were said to each represent a year, so the total would correspond to the ibex's age.
+The surface of the horn was ridged, and the ridges developing progressively with age; the number of ridges does not however denote the exact age in years.
 The female had short, cylindrical horns.
 Ibex fed on vegetation such as grasses and herbs.

 Pyrenean ibex migrated according to seasons.
 In spring, the ibex would migrate to more elevated parts of mountains where females and males would mate.
 In spring, females would normally separate from the males, so they could give birth in more isolated areas.
-Kids were typically born during May, usually singularly.
+Kids were typically born during May, usually singly.
 During the winter, the ibex would migrate to valleys that are not covered in snow.
 These valleys allowed them to eat regardless of the change in season.